kineticsystem/vscode_ros2/README.md

 }
 ```

-Following is a more complex solution that requires you to modify the Python file.
+The following is a more complex solution that requires you to modify the Python file.
 Add this code to the end of the launch file to convert it to a normal Python file:

 ```python
 def main():